hrafeiro/hrafeiro.github.io/_pages/about.md

 - More than 70 research papers
 - Member of Editorial Boards of International Scientific Journals
 - Referee at various International Mathematical Journals

-I am an Associate Professor at the [Department of Mathematical Sciences](https://cos.uaeu.ac.ae/en/departments/mathematical/) at the [United Arab Emirates University](http://www.uaeu.ac.ae/en).
-The areas of my scientific interests include:
-- Harmonic Analysis and Operator Theory in Variable Exponent Function Spaces,
-- Function spaces,
-- Potential type operators,
-- Hypersingualr integrals and the method of approximative inverse operators,
-- History of mathematics.

 News
 ======